 Wondering how to teach sentence structure?
 We’ve all seen plenty of student writing where sentence fluency issues abound.
-Teaching students to be aware of various sentence types as well as how to utilize them to create smoothly flowing pieces that leave a lasting impression on the audience is important in middle and high school.
+Teaching students to be aware of various sentence types as well as how to utilize them to create smooth, flowing pieces that leave a lasting impression on the audience is important in middle and high school.

 There are so many ways to approach sentence structure instruction.
 The suggestions I’m sharing in this post are strategies I’ve found to be effective in secondary ELA classrooms after years of experimenting and tweaking.
 If you’re looking for guidance or inspiration, hopefully you can find some here.